-Many organizations begin in commercial Microsoft 365 before migrating to a government environment.
-These Microsoft 365 to GCC High migration paths vary based on compliance requirements, user scope, and data sensitivity.
+Many organizations begin in commercial Microsoft 365 before transitioning to a government environment.
+The most common migration paths include:

 - Commercial Microsoft 365 → GCC